opentrials/docs/docs/extras/project-ideas/index.md

 See the [Technical Roadmap](http://docs.opentrials.net/en/latest/extras/roadmap/) for some more specific details on the platform, what has been built, and what is in our pipeline.

-Here, we'll discuss some specific project ideas that could be taken up at a hackthon, for a weekend project, or even for a longer period as a contribution to the OpenTrials ecosystem.
+Here, we'll discuss some specific project ideas that could be taken up at a hack day, for a weekend project, or even for a longer period as a contribution to the OpenTrials ecosystem.

 ## Ideas